 Anthony thought he was going to have his chance to take care of White for good last year when the two men squared off in a “Street Fight” style wrestling match.
 Because White claims he didn’t sign a waiver before the match took place, he threatened to sue the NWA.

-After dealing with all the legal issues that came from the ordeal, with an attempt to appease White, he has now been promoted to Chairman of the Championship Committee.
+After dealing with all the legal issues that came from the ordeal, in an attempt to appease White, he has now been promoted to Chairman of the Championship Committee.

 “Now he is in charge and he has formed a group called The Office and they are running rough shot over the Mid-South,” said Anthony.